learn-co-students/SENG-SCF-032122-PHASE-1/README.md

 ### 8. Add and commit all changes (i.e., `git add .` and `git commit -m "your message goes here"`)

-### 9. Go ahead and `git pull origin main` or `git pull --rebase` and you should be good to go!
+### 9. Go ahead and `git pull --rebase` and you should be good to go!
 (You can `git push` after this step.
 At this point your Github repo will be 100% up to date with what is on your system.)